evi25/DataquestProjects/README.md

-# Data Science Portfolio
+# DataquestProjects
-A repository of projects I've completed so far.
+A collection of Guided Projects completed on the Dataquest platform

 # Contents
-* **30 Days of ML:** My first encounter with Data Science
 * **Guided Project: Exploring eBay Sales Data**